badoo/MVICore/documentation/binder/binder.md

 # Binder usage and lifecycle

+!!! warning ""
+    After 1.2.4, `Binder` is located in a separate module.
+You may need to add dependency on `com.github.badoo.mvicore:binder` to have it available.

 ## What is the Binder and why is it good for me?

 If you wrote your first `Feature`, now you may wonder how to start using it.